-These Maori potatoes are easy to grow and can be be cultivated from the ground for most of the year.
-I just put the seed potatoes on wilted comfrey leaves over rotted hay on top of clay loam soil and then cover with hay.
-I also like to plant the potatoes in a windy and dry area.
-In the six years I’ve grown these potates I’ve never had to spray.
-I pull the hay mulch away when harvesting the potatoes – I favour the no-dig approach.
-Clods of soil don’t adhere to the potatoes.
-The soil is enriched by worms and humus matter and is workable, ready to be prepared for planting a different vegetable crop.
+Urenika or Maori potatoes are easy to grow and can be cultivated for most of the year in our moderate climate.
+I place the seed potatoes on wilted comfrey leaves over rotted hay on top of clay loam soil and then cover with hay or straw.
+I like to plant the potatoes in a windy and dry area as protection from mildew or fungal disease.
+In the six years I have grown these potatoes, I have not needed to spray the plants.
+These potatoes have flourished despite the weather fluctuations and seem resistant to disease.

 Harvesting the potatoes needs minimal effort as I push the mulch aside.
 There is much to be said for the no-dig approach to gardening.
 Clods of soil do not adhere to the potatoes.
 The soil enriched by worms and humus matter is workable and is ready for planting a different vegetable crop.
 At this point I will scatter sheep manure over the soil and leave the garden bed to rest a while.
 Less physical effort for the gardener.
 Mint finely chopped, freshly ground pepper, butter and salt to taste complement this simple dish.